 Ideally, the kitchen should be well-lit and combine top light and task or functional illumination.

 Lighting also impacts your mood.
 For example, placing light under upper kitchen cabinets offers the functional task illumination needed on counters while preparing food, but it also does wonders for the ambiance of your kitchen.

 Sometimes, people go overboard with décor on kitchen counters and islands.
 Although some décor items are essential, do not overload flat surfaces with stuff.

 Counter space is not storage either.
 Keep counters as clear as possible.
 It makes the kitchen look much better and gives you the space needed to work.

 11. Don’t Ignore The Pantry

 The process of organizing the kitchen needs to include the pantry.
 Organizing the pantry is an excellent opportunity to clean the space and, if warranted, line or reline the shelves.

-Invest in pantry containers to store rice, cereals, flours, sugars, grains, chips, cookies, crackers, etc. Square and rectangular containers utilize the space best.
+Invest in pantry containers to store rice, cereals, flour, sugars, grains, chips, cookies, crackers, etc. Square and rectangular containers utilize the space best.
 Containers stand and stack better than the usually opened product bags with clips we keep in the pantry, right?
 With these containers, products stay fresh, and you can always see what you have and how much, thus knowing when to buy more.
-Additionally, your pantry will have that magazine look you admire while browsing social media.
-It takes some effort and discipline to keep the system as you need to transfer the products to the containers when coming home from the store, but it pays off immensely in the day-to-day kitchen operation.
+Additionally, your pantry will have that magazine look you admire.
+It takes effort and discipline to keep the system as you need to transfer the products to the containers when coming home from the store, but it pays off immensely in the day-to-day kitchen operation.
 Oh, make sure you label these containers.

 Remove pre-packed items from their primary packing — group snacks in clear containers for easier access.